edwardgoldring/website/content/publication/fighting-for-a-name.md

 +++
-title = "Fighting for a Nanem on the Ballot: Constituency-Level Analysis of Nomination Violence in Africa"
+title = "Fighting for a Name on the Ballot: Constituency-Level Analysis of Nomination Violence in Africa"

 # Date first published.
 date = "2017-11-10"